KhaosShield/khaosshield.github.io/_posts/2020-03-13-down-the-rabbit-hole.md

 ---

 * * *
 >This is our world now.
 The world of the electron and the switch; the beauty of the baud.
 We exist without nationality, skin color, or religious bias.
 You wage wars, murder,  cheat, lie to us and try to make us believe it's for our own good, yet we're the criminals.
 Yes, I am a criminal.
 My crime is that of curiosity.
-I am a hacker, and this is my manifesto."
-Huh?
-Right?
-Manifesto?
-"You may stop me, but you can't stop us all. - Agent Bob
+I am a hacker, and this is my manifesto."  - Agent Bob

 * * *